 If you decide to get a surgical rhinoplasty or try dermal fillers to reduce the appearance of dorsal humps, you’ll have to pay the full amount out of pocket.

-In 2018, the average cost for an open or closed surgical rhinoplasty was around $5,300 in the United States.
+In 2020, the average cost for an open or closed surgical rhinoplasty was around $5,500 in the United States.
+Derma fillers commonly used in liquid rhinoplasty incur another fee.

 The cost of removing a dorsal hump varies widely according to: